Car Insurance vs Car Warranty

 How About Car Insurance?

-Car insurance is a type of policy that provides specific coverage for your car’s repairs in case of an accident.
+Car insurance is a type of policy that provides specific coverage for your Car Insurance vs Car Warranty in case of an accident.
 State law requires consumers to carry car insurance to protect you and other drivers in the event of an accident.
 Simply put, car insurance provides you with the financial clout required when your car ends up in an accident putting you in an unfortunate situation.

 There are at least three kinds of car insurance: comprehensive insurance, collision insurance, and liability insurance.
 Depending on the circumstances that caused your car’s damage, it’s wise to understand how each of those kinds work to your benefit.
 Each company will offer different payment terms and options for purchasing coverage making it affordable.